 The Early Years at Great Rollright

 In Early Years, we have a rigorous approach to phonics teaching.
 Children work together in groups with targeted support.
 We use ‘Read Write Inc.’ to inform our planning and a large variety of practical activities, both inside and outdoors.
 Reading books link to the Phonics sounds being taught and library books are chosen to be read for pleasure.
-In addition to this we practise ‘Dough Disco’ and ‘Squiggle While You Wiggle’, which are fun, physical activities done to music to support children’s gross and fine motor development and ultimately their cursive letter formation.
+In addition to this we practise ‘Dough Disco’ which is a physical activity done to music to support children’s gross and fine motor development.

 Mathematics in Early Years at Rollright is based around the Early Years Mastery approach to Mathematics.
 Children learn through a range of planned and structured play situations, both independent, and supported by teachers as play partners, where there is plenty of scope for exploration.
 Not a moment is wasted throughout the day, as Maths is emphasised in all aspects of the daily routine e.g. snack-time /lining up etc. Maths through real-life and meaningful experiences, using practical hands-on resources is key here.
 Mathematics in Early Years at Rollright begins with a short adult-led session linked to teacher assessment.
 This session will become longer as and when the children are ready, and takes many forms,